porcinus/FreeplayInfo2Overlay/README.md

 compile.sh : compile info2png, png2fb, nns-overlay-deamon

-example-framebuffer.sh : example to create and copy infomation to a framebuffer
+example-framebuffer.sh or example-nobattery-framebuffer.sh : example to create and copy infomation to a framebuffer

 example-overlay.sh : to use aside info2png, example to display information as a 'overlay' using omxplayer when pressing a gpio button, note: only work with gl and dispmanx